 Share space safely and considerately

 The paths on campus can be extremely busy at times so please be careful and considerate of other users and do not speed.
 We've started a programme of route improvements to give more space for cyclists and pedestrians to share safely.
-For updates on this work please see here.

 Use lights at night!